eved1018/Intercaat/README.txt

 "qhull_path" path to run the qvoronoi executable in the intercaat_config.ini file.

 API
-Intercaat can be imported into python using 'from intercaatWrapper import intercaat' The API call will return two dictionaries.
+Intercaat can be imported into python using 'from intercaat.intercaatWrapper import intercaat' The API call will return two dictionaries.
 The first contains the interface residue, residue id and # of interactions.
 The second contains the query chain, interacting chains, distance and atom classes.
 The command line arguments are accepted as function arguments.
+EX:
+from intercaat.intercaatWrapper import intercaat matches, interactions = intercaat("1cph.pdb", "B", "A")

 HELP
 The help function for INTERCAAT can be displayed by typing either intercaat or intercaat -h into